How to Pay for a Private-Party Car

 Does PrivateAuto offer payment plans?

 PrivateAuto is a transactional marketplace that connects you directly with private sellers.
 You do not pay us for your car; you pay the seller.
 We do offer in-app financing options via a third party lending partner.
 You can apply for financing within our app.
-If approved, the lender pays the seller in full while you make your monthly car payment to the party lender according to the terms of the loan.
+If approved, the lender pays the seller in full while you make your monthly loan payments to the party lender according to the terms of the loan.

 How does PrivateAuto vet buyers and sellers?